 SMARTPHONE ACCESSORIES :

-An attachment for your phone allows you to have a good visibility if you use a GPS or a performance calculation application.
-On the road, choose its location carefully so that it doesn't get in the way.
-When riding a mountain bike, you should choose a more solid mount because the vibrations are stronger.
-You can also equip your phone with a protective touch case to protect it from water splashes and dust.
+A mount for your phone allows you to have good visibility if you use a GPS or a performance calculation app.
+On the road, choose its location well so it doesn't bother you.
+In MTB, you need to choose a sturdier mount because the vibrations are stronger.
+You can also equip your phone with a touch protection case to protect it from water splashes and dust.

 Capture.PNG

-Cycling is a healthy, low-impact and enjoyable way to exercise, enjoy nature, connect with others and help protect the environment.
-I highly recommend everyone to cycle regularly to enjoy its many benefits.
+Biking is a healthy, low-impact, and enjoyable way to exercise, enjoy nature, connect with others, and contribute to environmental protection.
+I highly recommend everyone to regularly practice biking to enjoy its many benefits.

-About Nicolas: "Passionate about the sea and the mountains and a big fan of travel, I particularly enjoy surfing, trail riding, cycling and snowboarding in the winter."
+About Nicolas: “Passionate about the sea and mountains and a great travel enthusiast, I particularly enjoy surfing, trail running, biking, and snowboarding in winter.”